Abraham Lincoln: Vampire Hunter

 Abraham Lincoln: Vampire Hunter was financed right in the middle of the Twilight vampire craze, with the idea that vampire on screen = profits.
-FOX aggressively bid for this ridiculous campy project, which producers Tim Burton and Jim Lemley and director Timur Bekmambetov were pitching to studios.
+FOX aggressively bid for this campy project, which producers Tim Burton and Jim Lemley and director Timur Bekmambetov were pitching to studios.
 FOX won the auction that was getting high bids from Paramount, Sony, Summit and Universal.
-The Louisiana film commission showed that the gross costs were $99,536,385 (figure from the Louisiana film commission) and after a large tax credit the net budget was $80.2 million.
+The Louisiana film commission showed that the gross production expenses were $99,536,385 (figure from the Louisiana film commission) and after a large tax credit the net budget was $80.2 million.
 FOX financed and additional coin was provided from Dune Entertainment’s slate funding deal at FOX.

 Reviews were mixed to poor and it bowed against Brave and Seeking A Friend For The End Of The World and came in below expectations with $16,306,974 — placing #3 for the weekend led by Brave.
 Audiences gave Abraham Lincoln: Vampire Hunter a terrible C+ cinemascore and the pic collapsed 63.1% in its second frame to $6,009,612.
 It tumbled 67.6% in its third session to $1,944,534 and then promptly lost most of its theater count.
 The domestic run closed with $37,519,139.

-FOX distributed the film overseas, where the pic fared a bit better with $78.9 million.
-After theaters take their percentage of the gross, the worldwide tally would leave FOX with about $64 million — which almost covers worldwide P&A costs, but the theatrical revenue would not put a dent in the budget.
+FOX distributed the movie overseas, where it fared a bit better with $78.9 million in theatrical receipts.
+After theaters take their percentage of the gross, the worldwide tally would leave FOX with about $64 million — which was a bit below worldwide P&A costs and the theatrical revenue would not put a dent in the budget.

 The 16th President of the United States saw box office success later in 2012 in Spielberg’s monster-free movie Lincoln.